 3. Uncompleted Work Assignments

 All competitors MUST complete their scheduled work assignment in order to be eligible for event trophies or year-end points.
-If a competitor does not complete their work assignment during their scheduled time, the competitors scheduled runs will be forfeited and entry fee will not be refunded.
-If the competitor does not complete their work assignment after completing their scheduled runs, the competitor will be disqualified from the event, will not be eligible for trophies, and will not score any points towards year-end awards.
+If a competitor does not complete their work assignment during their scheduled time, the competitors' scheduled runs will be forfeited and the entry fee will not be refunded.
+If the competitor does not complete their work assignment after completing their scheduled runs, the competitor will be disqualified from the event, will not be eligible for trophies, and will not score any points toward year-end awards.
 If it is documented that a competitor has skipped work assignments at more than one event during a season, the competitor will be subject to possible exclusion from competing in future events per the Solo Chairman’s discretion.